John Laws

-Brennan; Laws and Withers had the best voices on radio during this period.

 Early life

 Born in Wau, Papua New Guinea, on 8 August 1935, to Australian parents, Laws contracted polio twice – once as a child, and again as a young man.
 He was educated at Mosman Preparatory School and Knox Grammar School in Sydney.

 Career

 Best known as a talkback radio broadcaster, Laws was one of Australia's highest-paid radio personalities and was involved with Australian talkback radio broadcasting much longer than any other presenter.
 Although regularly commentating on topical news, Laws did not regard himself as a journalist but as an entertainer and salesman.
 He was nonetheless one of the few commercial radio personalities whose interviews with state and federal political leaders are considered to have a significant influence on the course of politics in New South Wales especially, and Australia in general.
 He also often appeared as a television show host and enjoyed a long recording career, as well as publishing many books of poetry.

-Laws' radio show was syndicated throughout Australia for many years and was consistently one of the most popular and influential programs in the Australian media.
-Laws is also a familiar voice for generations of Australians through his large and varied body of work as a voice-over artist for commercials, and as a celebrity endorser of commercial products, notably Valvoline motor oil, with his popular catchphrase "Valvoline, you know what I mean" and Oral-B toothbrushes (the slogan "Oral-B, the toothbrush more dentists use").
+Laws' radio show was broadcast throughout Australia for many years.
+Laws is also a familiar voice for generations of Australians through work as a voice-over artist for commercials, and as a celebrity endorser of commercial products, including Valvoline motor oil, with his catchphrase "Valvoline, you know what I mean" and Oral-B toothbrushes (the slogan "Oral-B, the toothbrush more dentists use").